RedHatInsights/bonfire/README.md

       host: local
       repo: ~/dev/projects/my-app
       path: /clowdapp.yaml
+      parameters:
+        SOME_PARAMETER: some_value
 ```

 - Where **host** set `local` indicates to look for the repo in a local directory
 - Where **repo** indicates the path to your git repo folder
 - Where **path** specifies the relative path to your ClowdApp template file in your git repo

 By default, `bonfire` will run `git rev-parse` to determine the current working commit hash in your repo folder, and this determines what IMAGE_TAG to set when the template is deployed.
 This means you would need to have a valid container image pushed for this commit hash.
-However, you can use `--set-image-tag` or `--set-parameter` to override the image you wish to use during the deployment.
+However, you can use `--set-image-tag`/`--set-parameter` or define the `IMAGE_TAG` parameter in your config in order to override the image you wish to use during the deployment.

 ### Deploying changes changes in a remote git branch